Akascape/FF-Dissolve-Glitch/README.md

 Don't forget to give a ⭐ :)
 ## How to Install?
 - For windows users, just extract the downloaded zip file and run FF dissolve glitch.exe to use it.
 (FFMPEG included)
-- For Python users (windows and linux only), simply run "FF dissolve glitch.py" and please make sure you have [FFmpeg](https://ffmpeg.org/download.html) installed or else it will not work.
+- For Python users, simply run "FF dissolve glitch.py" and please make sure you have [FFmpeg](https://ffmpeg.org/download.html) installed or else it will not work.
 ## How to use?
 - Click the OPEN button and choose your video file (short videos are recommended)
 - Then choose the desired modes and parameters